dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.1.6
+- Updated: Change blog-style class to blog-article.
+- Updated: Link to support forum updated in readme file.
+- Updated: Change readme file to ensure support article link is correct.
+- Updated: Coments in functions.php now applied using single line exclusions to make debugging easier.
+- Updated: Add class="clearboth" after #slider so that it works correctly with all 3rd party shortcodes.

 Version 1.1.5
 - New:     Page title is now output using add_theme_support( 'title-tag' ) to ensure compliance with WordPress 4.1.1 guidelines.
 - New:     Add WooCommerce compatibility to allow users to customize WooCommerce from theme folder.
-- Fixed:   jQuery code used to add tr tags in main-backend.js corrected to reduce risk of conflicts with 3rd party code / plugins .

 Version 1.1.4
 - Fixed:   Function thinkup_input_wptitle() removed as it causes issues with page title when posts are assigned to homepage.